Madventures (Finnish TV program): Season 3 (2009, Travel Channel broadcast)

+Season 4 (2020 Madventures Suomi)

+A ten-episode season, filmed in Finland and its in Finnish.

 Reception and awards

 In 2002, the show received an Anti Animalia award for their MadCook section from Animalia, Finland's largest animal rights organization.
 Rantala and Milonoff strongly opposed Animalia's decision in public, calling it hypocritical and pusillanimous, as one of the story's points was to criticize western industrial farming.
 According to Madventures production team, they want to provoke and to create discussion about intolerance, neoconservatism and moralism.

 In 2005, the second series was awarded with an Entertainment Special-Venla and two Media & Message awards in different categories.
 In 2008, Rantala was selected as the best male TV-person in the Kultainen TV (literally Golden TV) awards.
 In the same event Madventures won the best television programme of 2008 award.
 Both awards were decided in a vote by television viewers.

 In January 2009, the hosts were selected as the Travel Persons of the Year by the Finnish Guild of Travel Journalists.
 The award, which has been given out since 1972, was presented in the Matka 2009 Nordic Travel Fair.